Monday, March 15, 2010

 Mitchell’s Ice Cream (688 San Jose Avenue): You’ll find plain vanilla at this Noe Valley ice cream institution, around since 1953, but it would be a shame to pass up Mitchell’s unique flavors, like grasshopper pie, Mexican chocolate, tropical fruit, halo halo, Kahlua mocha cream, ube (purple yam), sweet coconut, avocado, and lychee.
 They specialize in Asian flavors.
 Prepare to take a number and wait.
 And wait.
 The store is small.
 The line is long.
 But it’s worth it.
 It's a bit tricky finding parking near there.

 Swensen’s Ice Cream (1999 Hyde Street): This is the original Swensen’s, opened in 1948.
 There’s no seating at this store (unlike the huge Swensen's where I grew up), but you can try the coffee milkshake or go for toasted almond or classic flavors like mint chip and pecan praline.
-The Fairmont Heritage Square isn’t far away, near another favorite ice cream shop, Ghirardelli.
+It isn't far away, near another favorite ice cream shop, Ghirardelli.
 You can burn a few of those calories off while you walk back.

 Photo by Laughing Squid/Flickr